-Lyft will reportedly sue over New York's minimum pay for drivers law
+Lyft is suing over New York's minimum pay for drivers law

-Lyft is planning to file a lawsuit today against the city of New York in an attempt to block a new law that would require ride-hailing guarantee a minimum wage floor for drivers, according to The Verge.
-Lesser known ridesharing service Juno is joining the lawsuit, but Uber is remaining on the sidelines for it.
-Engadget reached out to both Lyft and Juno for comment and will update this story if we hear back.
+Lyft is planning to file a lawsuit today against the New York Taxi and Limousine Commission (TLC) in an attempt to block a new law that would require ride-hailing guarantee a minimum wage floor for drivers.
+The company confirmed to Engadget that it is filing the suit Wednesday.
+Lesser known ridesharing service Juno is joining the lawsuit.

+"Our lawsuit does not target the law passed by City Council, but instead addresses the specific way the [New York Taxi and Limousine Commission] plans to implement the rules, which would advantage Uber in New York City at the expense of drivers and smaller players such as Lyft," Lyft Communications Manager Campell Matthews told Engadget.
+"It's no secret that Uber has tried to put us out of business in the past.
+They've failed repeatedly, and the TLC should not assist them in their efforts."

 In response to the lawsuit, New York Taxi Workers Alliance executive director Bhairavi Desai said, "Shame on Lyft and Juno.
 These companies are collectively valuated at billions of dollars but claim to be too broke to pay drivers even minimum wage. ...Drivers organized too hard to win this victory and there is no way these companies will steal it from our hands."
 New York City mayor Bill De Blasio took to Twitter to call the legal action "Unconscionable," and said the city will "fight every step of the way to get workers the pay they deserve."